Sheila Oates Williams: Contributions

 As a student at Oxford, with Martin B. Powell, another student of Higman, she proved the Oates–Powell theorem.
 This is an analogue for group theory of Hilbert's basis theorem, and states that all finite groups have a finite system of axioms from which can be derived all equations that are true of the group.
 That is, every finite group is finitely based.

 As well as for her research, Williams was known for her work setting Australian mathematics competitions, including the International Mathematical Olympiad in 1988 and the Australian Mathematics Competition.
 She also participated several times in the Australian edition of the Mastermind television quiz show.

+She was also published under the names Sheila Oates and Sheila Oates Macdonald.

 Recognition

 Williams was a 2002 recipient of the B. H. Neumann Award for Excellence in Mathematics Enrichment of the Australian Maths Trust.

+Death

+Williams died on 12 August 2024.